Skip to content

 Bitbucket Server Options

-Enable Voting for FindingsThis option causes Teamscale vote on commits as a build status and can potentially block the merging of pull requests, depending on the repositories' configuration.
+Enable Voting for FindingsThis option causes Teamscale to vote on commits based on the presence of new findings.
+The vote is added as a build status and can potentially block the merging of pull requests, depending on the repository's configuration.

 Gerrit